 Clam-Gallas Palace is a monumental complex consisting of four tracts centred around a large courtyard; a classic example of pure Viennese Baroque architecture.
 Giant statues by M.B.
 Braun are sited at the entrances.

 Inside the palace is a beautiful staircase, with paintings by the famous Italian artist Carlo Carlone above it, most of which were inspired by ancient mythology.

-In the 20th century, certain rooms were rented out as offices, which led to Franz Kafka working here as a trainee after finishing his law studies.
+In communist times, rooms were rented out as offices, which led to Franz Kafka working here after finishing his law studies.

 The winter concerts are held inside the palace in the first half of February.
-The summer concerts are held from mid-August to early September outside in the courtyard - a lovely open-air setting.
+The summer concerts are held mid-August to early September in the courtyard - a lovely open-air setting.
 They truly are a special event, if your visit to Prague coincides.

 For concert listings and to book tickets: Prague concerts.